Best Places to Live in Warwickshire

 Stratford upon Avon

-Replete with historical and cultural landmarks, a thriving arts scene, local schools, pubs, restaurants, and cafés to suit all tastes, living in Stratford upon Avon does come at a premium, with house prices above the national average.
-Add in direct train links to Birmingham and London and easy motorway access, there is a lot to like about living here.
+Replete with historical and cultural landmarks, a thriving arts scene, local schools, pubs, restaurants, and cafés to suit all tastes, living in Stratford on Avon is an exquisite option.
+Add in direct train links to Birmingham and London and easy motorway access and it may be the most perfect one available.

 Leamington Spa